-Often times, in important documentation or fine print, free’s closely related arch-nemesis will show his cruel face.
-He is cunning and over looking him can lead to death or even worse, the embarrassment of paying excess money.
-By one swift removal of a letter, our lovable free becomes an irksome fee.
+Oftentimes, in important documentation or fine print, free’s closely related arch nemesis will show his cruel face.
+He is cunning and overlooking him can lead to death or even worse, the embarrassment of paying excess money.
+With one swift removal of a letter, our lovable free becomes an irksome fee.
 Be aware.

-“with the removal of r free becomes fee and poor becomes thee”
+“With the removal of r free becomes fee and poor becomes thee”-me